(Revised November 25, 2023)

 Section 5.
 Notice of Meetings.
-All Board members shall be notified of a regular meeting not fewer than seven days before such meetings, and of a special meeting not fewer than five days before such meetings.
+All Board members shall be notified of a regular meeting not fewer than seven days before such meetings, and of a special meeting not fewer than three days before such meetings.
 Such notice may be given in the same manner as notice of membership meetings, or it may be given by telephone or email.
 Such notice shall state the time, place, and purpose of the meeting.

 Section 6.
 Voting Procedures.
 A majority of the Board shall constitute a quorum for transacting business at any meeting of the Board.
 A vote of the majority of those Board Members who are present is required for all decisions made during a regular meeting of the Board.
 Should the Board lack a quorum at a regularly scheduled meeting, any vote taken shall be presented for ratification at a subsequent meeting of the Board.